Find Grad Schools

 2 Yearly Graduations

 The 19th most popular school in the country for museology/museum studies majors who are seeking their graduate certificate is Southern Illinois University Edwardsville.
-The average in-state tuition for full-time undergraduates is $8,846 per year, while in-state graduate students, on average, pay $7,700 per year.
+Roughly 12,800 attend the school each year.
+The average in-state tuition for full-time undergraduates is $8,674 per year, while in-state graduate students, on average, pay $7,402 per year.
 During the most recent year for which we have data, 2 people received their graduate certificate in museology/museum studies from SIUE.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 References